thruflo/ntorque/README.md

 #### Return 200 OK

 After successfully performing their task, your web hooks are expected to return an HTTP response with a `200` status code.
-If not, Torque will keep retrying the task.
+If not, nTorque will keep retrying the task.

 #### Avoid Timeouts